-Australia's Aboriginals had no written language - everything they knew was passed on by word of mouth.
-Hence they developed an admirable memory, a memory which becomes Rintoul's source of information.
+Australia's Aboriginal peoples had no written language - everything they knew was passed on by word of mouth.
+Hence they developed an superb memory, a memory which becomes Rintoul's source of information.

-His book contains interviews he had with Aboriginals in the late 1980s.
+His book contains interviews he had with Aboriginal people in the late 1980s.
 A short paragraph by the author introduces each person, after which they speak for themselves.

-More than 70 Aboriginals tell their stories, among them some well-known ones like singer-songwriter Archie Roach or the late David Mowaljarlai, Ngarinyin Elder and co-author of the book "Yorro Yorro" about the Wandjina Creation.
+More than 70 Aboriginal people tell their stories, among them some well-known ones like singer-songwriter Archie Roach or the late David Mowaljarlai, Ngarinyin Elder and co-author of the book "Yorro Yorro" about the Wandjina Creation.
 At the end is a chronology of Black Australian history from 1860 - 1992.

 I can definitely recommend this book!
-These are true reports by Aboriginals on how they experienced the change from traditional life to white law.
+These are true reports on how Aboriginal people experienced the change from traditional life to European law.
 When you read this book, be sure to have some handkerchiefs ready.
 It is very moving, and even I, as a not directly impacted European, shed tears over what these people endured.

 "Australia is just one big hell of a sorrowful place for Aboriginal people."
 "I've seen more dinnertimes than dinners."
 "They treated you just like you were in a concentration camp." "[The people] were getting shot, and the mounted police and the trackers would pick up the kids that fell out of their mother's arms and bash them against the trees and rocks, picked up sticks and killed them to save the bullets."